Call now in confidence immediate help & advice 24/7

 Unfortunately, heroin creates a physical addiction.

-This means that anyone attending rehab for heroin addiction will have to detox their body from the drug in a rehab centre.
+This means that anyone attending a drug and alcohol rehab for heroin addiction will have to detox their body from the drug in a drug and alcohol rehab centre.

 Cannabis is the most highly abused drug across Stafford and the rest of the UK.